Skip to content

 ProblemSolution

-”Cannot connect to Docker”Start Docker Desktop and wait for it to initialize
+”Cannot connect to container runtime”Start Docker Engine, OrbStack, Colima, or Docker Desktop and wait for it to initialize

 ”Organization config fetch failed”Check your org URL is correct and accessible